 Westminster has devolved certain powers to Scotland - this includes matters related to the environment, forestry, and fisheries.
 This means that Scotland may be able to enact a rights of nature law without being overridden by Westminster.
-This would fundamentally depend on whether the proposed legislation would be considered as falling within Scotland's devolved powers related to the environment. proposed rights of nature constitutional amendment is introduced in Sweden's parliament, the Riksdag.
+This would fundamentally depend on whether the proposed legislation would be considered as falling within Scotland's devolved powers related to the environment.

-The Catholic Bishops' Conference of the Philippines issues a Pastoral Letter calling for the recognition of the rights of nature, writing 'recognition of the rights of nature is at the core of the call for ecological conversion.'
+Margil adds: 'All of that said, in our consultations with groups and communities in proposed rights of nature constitutional amendment is introduced in Sweden's parliament, the Riksdag.

+The Catholic Bishops'

+Conference of the

+Philippines issues a

+Pastoral Letter calling

+for the recognition of

+the rights of nature,

+writing 'recognition of

+the rights of nature is

+at the core of the call

+for ecological

+conversion.'